2018 United States House of Representatives elections in Pennsylvania: Analysis

 Fitzpatrick held out to win re-election, despite many similar suburban districts held by Republicans falling to Democrats in the 2018 cycle.
 Fitzpatrick did this by establishing a reputation for himself as an independent centrist who attained endorsements from several usually-left-leaning and nonpartisan groups without enraging the more fervently pro-Trump wing of the Republican party.
 Analysts considered the Democratic nominee Scott Wallace an unusually weak candidate: he was a wealthy heir who moved to the district, opening up accusations of carpetbagging, and made several gaffes and missteps.
 Editor Dave Wasserman of the Cook Political Report wrote that Wallace was perhaps the weakest candidate of the 2018 cycle.

 District 2

 The 2nd district consists of the northern half of Philadelphia.
 It mostly overlaps with the old 1st District.
 That district's incumbent, Democrat Bob Brady, had served since 1998, but did not run for reelection.
-The incumbent of the old 2nd district is Dwight Evans, but Evans opted to follow most of his constituents into the 3rd District.
+The incumbent of the old 2nd district was Dwight Evans, but Evans opted to follow most of his constituents into the 3rd District.

-The new map drew the home of fellow Democrat Brendan Boyle, who has represented the neighboring 13th District since 2015, into the 2nd, leading to speculation that he would run for reelection there.
+The new map drew the home of fellow Democrat Brendan Boyle, who had represented the neighboring 13th District since 2015, into the 2nd, leading to speculation that he would run for reelection there.
 Soon after the new map was released, Boyle confirmed that he would indeed run in the 2nd.